-Requests for the contraceptive pill
+Requests for the contraceptive pill or patches

 - you will need to enter your blood pressure which you can monitor yourself - you will need 2 readings at least 5 minutes apart